James E. Brenneman, President

 B.A., Goshen College

-Jim became vice president for institutional advancement in January 2010 following 12 years working in the development office, first as the regional director of development and then as director of major gifts.
-Raised in Bluffton, Ohio, Jim is a 1984 Goshen College graduate with an art major.
+Jim Caskey became vice president for institutional advancement in January 2010 following 12 years working in the development office, first as the regional director of development and then as director of major gifts.
+Raised in Bluffton, Ohio, Caskey is a 1984 Goshen College graduate with an art major.
 After college he pursued a career as a designer and then lived with his family in Indianapolis while working as an account executive for Ropkey Graphics, Inc. for 11 years.

-In 1997, Jim returned to Goshen College to serve as the regional director of development, with responsibility for fundraising in the eastern half of the United States.
+In 1997, Caskey returned to Goshen College to serve as the regional director of development, with responsibility for fundraising in the eastern half of the United States.
 During that period, he helped form the Maple Leafs Athletic Club, assisted with a capital campaign to raise funds for the Music Center and helped form the President’s Circle, the group of donors who give $25,000 for unrestricted use to the college annually.

 In 2004, he began to focus primarily on maintaining strong institutional relationships with the college’s top donors.
 In 2006, Caskey became the director of major gifts, with a significant role in introducing the then-new president and vice president to key donors, doubling the size of the group of largest donors, as well as helping to design a comprehensive campaign.